GreedyWang/bulldog2011.github.com/source/_posts/2013-03-28-pico-tutorial-2-a-currency-converter-sample.markdown

 {% img center /images/pico/tutorial02/ui.png 300 500 %}

-Add `IBOutlet` properties and `IBAction` method in [ViewController.h](https://github.com/bulldog2011/pico/blob/master/Examples/CurrencyConverter/CurrencyConverter/ViewController.h), then wire the properties and method with UI components accordingly, bascially, the application will convert the `From` currency to `To` currency and show converstion rate, when the `Convert` button is clicked(which will trigger onConvertClicked method internally).
+Add `IBOutlet` properties and `IBAction` method in [ViewController.h](https://github.com/bulldog2011/pico/blob/master/Examples/CurrencyConverter/CurrencyConverter/ViewController.h), then wire the properties and method with UI components accordingly, bascially, the application will convert the `From` currency to `To` currency and show conversion rate, when the `Convert` button is clicked(which will trigger `onConvertClicked` method internally).

-Now implement application logic by invoking service as below:
+Now implement the `onConvertClicked` method by invoking service as below:

 {% codeblock ViewController.m lang:objc https://github.com/bulldog2011/pico/blob/master/Examples/CurrencyConverter/CurrencyConverter/ViewController.m source  %}